 Our Palliative Care Team

-Jeffrey T. Berger, M.D., Program Director, is Chief of the Division of Palliative Medicine and Director of Clinical Ethics at Winthrop-University Hospital and Professor of Medicine at Stony Brook University School of Medicine.
+Jeffrey T. Berger, M.D., Program Director, is Chief of the Division of Palliative Medicine and Director of Clinical Ethics at NYU Winthrop Hospital and Professor of Medicine at Stony Brook University School of Medicine.
 Dr. Berger is Board Certified in both Internal Medicine and Hospice and Palliative Medicine.

 Priya Pinto, MD, Physician Faculty Member, is Board Certified in Internal Medicine, Geriatrics, and in Hospice and Palliative Medicine.
 Dr. Pinto completed her residency in Internal Medicine at Staten Island University Hospital, and went on to complete fellowships in Geriatrics and in Palliative Medicine at Montefiore Medical Center.
 For the last 5 years she has served as an Assistant Professor at the Albert Einstein College of Medicine, Consulting Physician at Montefiore Medical Center and Fellowship Program Director in Hospice and Palliative Medicine.
 Dr. Pinto has a special interest in teaching and education in Palliative Care.